 Published September 2020

-People have lost faith in all collective institutions: government, corporations, the media, and the church.
+People have lost faith in many collective institutions: government, corporations, the media, and the church.
 We are in the midst of a spiritual disaster, a flood of biblical proportions, and house churches provide lifeboats for people who are seeking a more authentic, life-giving form of Christian community.

 Many people remember that the early church started in homes, but they don’t understand that house churches are still a legitimate and viable model today.
 House churches can create the intimacy so many people are hungry for.
 They can nurture life-changing discipleship for individuals and create justice-centered communities.
 Networked house churches can become truly diverse, multi-ethnic communities that spread the Gospel by emphasizing practices over programs.
-These communities de-center the preacher, opting instead for grassroots organizing, but they are not leaderless — they are leader-full.
-This book provides an alternative model for denominations and established churches to consider.
+These communities de-center the preacher, opting instead for grassroots organizing, but are not leaderless — they are leader-full.
+Church Comes Home provides an alternative model for denominations and established churches to consider.
 It will help pastors reconnect with the traditions of community organizing, itinerant preaching, and discipleship training that sparked Methodism and other church movements in the United States.
 Church Comes Home offers alternative ways to look at some of the problems facing our church and our culture.